axkurcom/staronom/README.md

 - Averages and moving averages account for current-day exposure.
 - Distribution metrics such as median, standard deviation, percentiles, max day, and streaks are computed on completed-day history.
+- Burst detection compares each completed day to its rolling 28-day median and median absolute deviation, so launch spikes and external attention bursts can stand out without letting the spike train its own baseline.
 - Weekly averages use effective exposure for the current week.
 - Linear trend and graph annotations are based on completed-day statistics, not intraday noise.